ecmwf/metview-python/docs/api/functions/duplicate.rst

    :param fs: input fieldset with **one field** only
    :type fs: :class:`Fieldset`
-   :param int number_of_copies: the number of copies required
+   :param number number_of_copies: the number of copies required
    :rtype: :class:`Fieldset`

 .. mv-minigallery:: duplicate